 EDC5302 Strategies for Teaching Students with Autism & Developmental Disabilities 3 credits Curriculum development and research validated methods of instructing students with autism and developmental disabilities from early childhood through adolescence across ability levels will be reviewed.
 An overview of applied behavior analysis (ABA), its development, and application to autism spectrum disorders including discrete trial, pivotal response, verbal behavior, natural environment teaching, incidental teaching, and use of functional analysis to develop behavior intervention plans will be presented.
 Application of basic principles of ABA to the classroom, including reinforcement, prompting, chaining, shaping, fading, stimulus control, generalization, and maintenance will be examined.
 Focus will also include review of additional educational approaches to teaching students with autism and developmental disabilities, and the need for selecting research-based treatments.
 An introduction to collaborative partnerships with families, school personnel, and community services will be included.
 Prerequisite: EDC5301.
+This course requires a minimum of 10 hours of clinical experience with students with autism spectrum disorders.

-EDC5303 Social Communication Interventions for Students with Autism Spectrum Disorders 3 credits Typical and atypical language development with a focus on behavioral, biological, cognitive, and perceptual bases of language will be discussed.
+EDC5303 Social Communication Interventions for Students with Autism Spectrum Disorders 3 credits

+Typical and atypical language development with a focus on behavioral, biological, cognitive, and perceptual bases of language will be discussed.
 The use of augmentative communication devices (high- and low-tech) and sign language with individuals with autism will be explored.
 Approaches for addressing social communication needs of students throughout the range of autism spectrum disorders will be included.
 Prerequisite: EDC5301.